-The process of banking at its core involves putting away or saving money in a bank account.
+The process of banking at its core involves putting away or saving money in a savings account.
 The bank plays the role of a safe keeper – an entity that lets you put away your hard-earned money while it pays you interest on sums saved.
 One of the most frequently used terms in the world of banking is ‘deposit’.
 So, what is the deposit?
 Let us understand its meaning and types.

 Fundamentally, a deposit is money held by a bank.
 The money that you put for savings in your bank account for any reason.
 It could be to safeguard your money, increase your savings, or money received via cheques and other forms of fund transfers – all come under the umbrella of deposits.
 Every time a transaction involves a fund transfer into your bank account, it is referred to as a deposit payment.

 The word deposit can also refer to an amount of money serving as collateral in a transaction.
 Suppose you apply for a loan from a bank.
 The bank might keep a security deposit of your property papers or fixed deposits as collateral.
 The property papers or fixed deposit serves as the collateral against the loan.